Jival-Raghav/GigShield/README.md

 ---

-# 👤 Adversarial Defense & Anti-Spoofing Strategy
+# Adversarial Defense and Anti-Spoofing Strategy

 > *A coordinated syndicate of 500 workers using GPS-spoofing apps to fake flood-zone locations and drain the liquidity pool is not a hypothetical — it is a documented attack vector.
 GigShield was already designed around the assumption that no single signal is trustworthy.
 Here is exactly how our architecture handles it.*